AllGoodPlanes/GolangWebApp/README.md

 Learning each step towards building a Golang coded app template
-Upto & including stage 6:
+Not using any 3rd party packages, e.g. routers, this so that all basics ca be learned
+TO DATE:
 	Added Home, About, Register & Signin pages
 	Added Member area & a display result page
 	Added password encryption - encrypted password saved to PostgresDb hosted by Heroku